u-blox/ubxlib/port/platform/common/automation/README.md

 If a line starting with `test:` is *not* included (the usual case) then the file list must be provided.
 Again, when `u_pull_request.py` is called from Jenkins, `Jenkinsfile`, will grab the list of changed files from Github.  `u_pull_request.py` then calls the `u_select.py` script to determine what tests should be run on which instance IDs to verify that the pull request is good.
 See the comments in `u_select.py` to determine how it does this.
 It is worth noting that the list of tests/instances selected by `u_select.py` will always be the largest one: e.g. if a `.h` file in the `port` API of `ubxlib` has been changed then all the `port` tests on all instance IDs will be selected.
 To narrow the tests/instances that are run, use the `test:` line to specify it yourself.
 Note that though you can edit the pull request submission text unfortunately this does not retrigger testing, only pushing another commit to the pull request will do that.

 For each instance ID the `u_run.py` script, the thing that ultimately does the work, will return a value which is zero for success or otherwise the number of failures that occurred during the run.
 Search the output from the script for the word `EXITING` to find its return value.

-# Reading The Results From A `u_pull_request.py` Run
-When `u_pull_request.py` has completed, the outcome is stored in the summary log and debug log files.
-The best approach to looking for failures is to search for " \*\*\* ", i.e. a space, three asterisks, then a space, in these files.
-Search first in the top-level summary log file to find any failures or warnings and determine which instance causd them.
-When you have determined the instance, go to the directory of that instance, open the debug log file there and search for the same string again to find the failure and warning markers within the detailed trace.

 # Script Descriptions
 `Jenkinsfile`: tells Jenkins what to do, written in Groovy stages.
 Key point to note is that the archived files will be `summary.log` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.log` for the full detailed debug on each build/download/run (which is also spewed to the console by Jenkins).